 - High growth rate – 3.2%; this is affected by decreased infant mortality and high fertility.

-- High child dependency ratio - one dependant to one worker for the working age group 25-65.
+- The high child dependency ratio – one dependent to one worker for the working-age group 25-65.

-Due to a massive expansion in the education sector in the last two decades, the coloration and quality of the Nigerian work force has changed to include a large corps of highly trained personnel in mechanical, civil, electrical, electronics, chemical and petroleum engineering and biotechnics.
+Due to a massive expansion in the education sector in the last two decades, the coloration and quality of the Nigerian workforce have changed to include a large corps of highly trained personnel in mechanical, civil, electrical, electronics, chemical, and petroleum engineering and biotechnics.
 There are at present over 30 Federal and State Universities, some of them specialist -Technology and Agriculture.
-In addition there are at least 20 Federal and State Polytechnics.
+In addition, there are at least 20 Federal and State Polytechnics.
 Over 70,000 graduates in various disciplines from these institutions every year.
-Disciplines, apart from pure sciences, engineering and technologies, include social sciences, business studies (management, banking and finance), architecture, environment and urban management studies.
-Also, a sizeable Nigerian population has been and is being trained outside the country, in some of the best colleges in the United States, Canada, United Kingdom, Germany, France, Russia, Japan and China.
+Disciplines, apart from pure sciences, engineering and technologies, include social sciences, business studies (management, banking, and finance), architecture, environment, and urban management studies.
+Also, a sizeable Nigerian population has been and is being trained outside the country, in some of the best colleges in the United States, Canada, United Kingdom, Germany, France, Russia, Japan, and China.